DeekshithaDPrakash/DeekshithaDPrakash/README.md

 - 🔭 I’m currently working on Computer Vision concepts.
 - 🌱 I’m currently learning Deep learning algorithms.<!--- 👯 I’m looking to collaborate on ...-->
-- 🤔 I’m looking for object detection use cases.
 - 💬 Ask me about my goals and accomplishments
 - 📫 How to reach me: Linkedin- www.linkedin.com/in/deekshitha-dp
 - 😄 Pronouns: She/Her